Notice regarding the quality of machine translation

 These documents relate to the presentation of the company, the description of its activities and the health management plan.

-To go further Articles L. 233-2 and R. 233-1 of the Rural code and marine fisheries; 8 June 2006 order on the health accreditation of establishments that market animal products or foodstuffs containing animal products; DGAL/SDSSA/N2012-8119 of June 12, 2012 relating to the accreditation procedure and the composition of the file.
+For further information: Articles L. 233-2 and R. 233-1 of the Rural code and marine fisheries; 8 June 2006 order on the health accreditation of establishments that market animal products or foodstuffs containing animal products; DGAL/SDSSA/N2012-8119 of June 12, 2012 relating to the accreditation procedure and the composition of the file.

 Good to know